Airbnb Photo Order: How to Sequence Photos for More Bookings

 Bathroom

-- • Clean, well-lit bathroom shot
+- • Clean, well-lit shot of the primary bathroom.

 Bedrooms & Sleeping Areas

-Amenities & Special Features
+Amenities & Standout Features

 Outdoor Space

-- • Patio, balcony, garden, pool, yard
+- • Patio, balcony, pool, garden, yard.

 Neighborhood & Context

-- • Helps guests orient themselves; secondary to interior
+- • Helps guests orient themselves — secondary to interior.

-❌ Burying your best shot
+Burying your best shot

-❌ Starting with outdoor space
+Opening with outdoor space

 - ✓Shoot during daytime with natural light.
 Avoid harsh shadows and overexposed windows.